NServiceBus endpoints can be hosted in Service Fabric using any of these three options:

 Guest executable

-The guest executable option allows packaging and deployment of an an existing endpoint into Service Fabric with minimal or no change at all.
-Service Fabric treats a guest executable as a stateless services.
+The guest executable option allows packaging and deployment of an existing endpoint into Service Fabric with minimal or no change at all.
+Service Fabric treats a guest executable as a stateless service.

 While executables can be packaged and deployed to Service Fabric without much effort, the Service Fabric hosting environment might not support all local dependencies.
 For example, endpoints running on the MSMQ transport should be migrated to another transport.
 The reason for this is that Service Fabric reallocates processes to different machines based on metrics such as CPU load, but these local dependencies will not move along with it.